Can you pursue writing professionally without a college degree? Absolutely.

 An author must never stop thinking.
 The mark of a great author is observation and reflection.
 An author must observe everything around, from the people to the most mundane things, absorb them in their thoughts, and reflect upon them.
 Anything can inspire, and anything can push you towards betterment.
 Do not stop thinking, even when you put down the pen or shut off the laptop.
 Keep your gray cells always working to explore scopes of improvement.
 Continue pondering over your characters, dialogues, and plot to see where you can make things more interesting.
 Map out your plot to minimize the loopholes and make the twists and turns more enthralling for the readers.
 Become the characters you are sketching to make them more lifelike, even in print.

 The Importance of Research For Becoming A Great Writer

+See if you need to study more to work on the story’s setting and plot to make things more convincing and well-researched.
+As an author, homework and research are very important.
+For instance, if your main character belongs to a particular nationality or period, you must thoroughly read the history and culture of the nation to reflect them subtly in your writings.
+Lastly, edit calmly, patiently, and ardently.
 We usually write in a state of flow or often in a state of frenzy when our thoughts or emotions make us charged and overwhelmed.
-Edit in a completely different state of mind to cut out the excesses and make the necessary changes to make your work more presentable.
+Edit in a completely different state of mind to cut out the excesses and make your work more presentable.